Santa Anas expected to subside by Tuesday evening a day after powerful winds fanned 2 SoCal fires

 Winds will then quickly weaken after about 1 p.m., the Weather Service predicted.
 But conditions remained very dry overnight, and will continue to be later Tuesday.

-A red flag warning will be in effect for inland Orange County and the mountains and valleys north of San Diego County through 6 p.m.
+A red flag warning will be in effect for inland Orange County and the mountains and valleys north of San Diego County, as well as L.A. and Ventura counties, through 6 p.m.
 Tuesday.

+“The only area where the [warning] may need to be extended is the San Gabriel Range of Los Angeles County, which will be decided today,” said the NWS in Oxnard.

+Forecasters, however, urged residents to remain vigilant as the threat of wildfires due to weather conditions will continue through the weekend.